 Let us look at Procter & Gamble (P&G) Financial Reporting.

 We note that P&G uses a different year ending for reporting its Financial Statements than that of Colgate.
-P&G uses fiscal year ending June 30.
+P&G uses a fiscal year ending June 30.

 A year is simply defined as the time taken by the earth to make one revolution around the sun.

-Why Fiscal Year – Retailer Case Study
+Calendar vs. Fiscal Year Retailer Case Study

-Let us also assume that a retailer Coy R had bumper sales the months of Dec’15 and Jan’16, however, it underperformed in the months of Dec’16 and Jan’17.
+Let us also assume that a retailer Coy R had bumper sales the months of Dec’15 and Jan’16.
+However, it underperformed in the months of Dec’16 and Jan’17.